fitzydev/iSpy/README.md

 >
 > Active development is underway to refactor, modernize, and restore functionality.

-iSpy is a cross-platform (Windows, Linux, macOS) remote computer monitoring tool written in C# and .NET MAUI.
+iSpy is a Windows remote computer monitoring tool written in C# and .NET MAUI.

 ---